KaoWenChung/MovieList/README.md

 ### Image Cache
 - Implemented image cache by NSCache
 ### Persistent storage
+- Save/ read the status of whether it is allows to save email/ login by biometric authentication.
 - Save/ read the user's password by Keychain
 - Save/ read the user's account (email) by UserDefault